Adarsh-g-s/Legal-IR/README.md

 --------------------
 While using visual studio to create the prjects from the existing code, .pyproj files will be created for each.
 Be sure to add Sentiment project as a reference to the created project.

 P.S.
-Copy the html files to the "rawfiles" folder in the current working directory, to open the files in web.
+Copy the html files to the "rawfiles" folder in the current working directory(project directory), to open the files in web.